 understands he is crossing an area where pedestrians and cyclists have priority.
 The layout for a minor access crossing should be similar to that shown in Figure 7.7.
-Reference should be made to the Disability Discrimination Act: Good Practice Guide for Roads (Transport Scotland (2009)) for details of the ramp profiles for this type of arrangement.
+Reference should be made to Roads for All: a Good Practice Guide for Roads (Transport Scotland (2013)) for details of the ramp profiles for this type of arrangement.